Authorize external services in your Office Add-in

 Using the Authorization Code flow in Office Add-ins

-We have some sample add-ins that use the Authorization Code flow:
+The following samples provide examples of add-ins that implement the Authorization Code flow:

 - Office-Add-in-Nodejs-ServerAuth (NodeJS)